Stock exchange listing

 DISCLAIMER FOR INFORMATION FOUND ON THIS WEBSITE

-Paul Joyce, Rugby's President and CEO and "qualified person" ("QP") within the definition of that term in National Instrument 43-101, Standards of Disclosure for Mineral Projects, has verified the technical information presented on this website.
+Paul Joyce, Rugby's COO, Director and "qualified person" ("QP") within the definition of that term in National Instrument 43-101, Standards of Disclosure for Mineral Projects, has verified the technical information presented on this website.

 NEITHER TSX VENTURE EXCHANGE NOR ITS REGULATION SERVICES PROVIDER (AS THAT TERM IS DEFINED IN THE POLICIES OF THE TSX VENTURE EXCHANGE) ACCEPTS RESPONSIBILITY FOR THE ADEQUACY OR ACCURACY OF THIS WEBSITE.